farvilain/silence-router/README.md

 # silence-router

-A web router for NodeJS, compatible with Connect middlewares.
+A request router for NodeJS, compatible with Connect middlewares.

 The main goal is to provide a global `function (req, res, next)` that can do different work regarding the `req.method` and `req.path` values.

-Notice that it will also fill `res.allowedmethods` with the list of methods implemented on the path, ie `['POST', 'GET']`.

 [Getting started](#GettingStarted)